FAQs: How To Select a financial Adviser

 Q: Where should you look to find the right type of adviser that will best serve your interest?
 What credentials can help you evaluate the value of their services?

 A: Titles, terminology, and industry credentials confuse more than inform.
 It’s easy to get lost in the jargon and the alphabet soup.
 Some advisers serve a niche, others are generalists.
 A good starting point is to find an experienced true, transparent fiduciary.
 Fiduciaries have a legal obligation to put your interest first.
 This limits the conflicts that are inherent in standard industry practices.
 Experienced, transparent practitioners will help you understand their services, fees, and strategies.
+If they can’t explain these to you in plain English (and a written agreement), keep looking.

 Cautionary Buyer Beware

-Fiduciary advisors are a minority in the industry.
+Fiduciary advisers are a minority in the industry.
 Yet the brokers and reps who call themselves advisers and wealth managers are masterful in co-opting fiduciary language in their marketing.
 It’s a sales and marketing strategy designed to confuse the financial consumer.
 Remember you must take some responsibility to investigate and inquire.

 Make sure you understand what products or strategies will be used.
 If you don’t understand, make the adviser explain it to you in easy to understand terms.
 A right-thinking adviser will be happy to help you understand what they are doing for you, and contrast it with other options.